cunnie/writings/NaNoWriMo.md

 but I think we should put you to sleep."

 He stuck the syringe in one of the bottles, a clear bottle with clear fluid.
-She couldn't read the label, but she suspected phenobarbitol — it was a tried-and-true sedative.
+She couldn't read the label, but she suspected phenobarbital — it was a tried-and-true sedative.

 He pointed the syringe directly upwards, flicked it three times, then squeezed